bdlm/errors/README.md

 ## Adding context to an error

-The errors.Wrap function returns a new error that adds context to the original error and starts an error stack:
+The errors.Wrap function returns a new error stack, adding context as the top error in the stack:
 ```go
 _, err := ioutil.ReadAll(r)
 if err != nil {